reidmorrison/semantic_logger/appenders.md

 ```

 This technique can also be used to temporarily send certain log messages to a
-separate file from the global logging
+separate file from the global logging.

-Note: Do not call appenders directly that have been added to Semantic Logger
+Note: Do not call appenders directly that have been added to Semantic Logger.
-as appender instances are not designed to be accessed concurrently by multiple threads.
+Appender instances are not designed to be accessed concurrently by multiple threads.
 A separate instance per thread is recommended in multi-threaded envrionments, or just
-use the global Semantic Logger since it is designed for concurrency.
+use the global Semantic Logger since it is specifically designed for concurrency.